 Spinach and Mushroom Ravioli in Champagne Cream Sauce

+Ravioli!
+So delicious, versatile, and just downright fun to make.
 You guys!
 We have ten days to get ready for Valentine’s Day.
 Who’s with me?!
 Anyone?
 Okay, awesome!
 We’re all here and accounted for!
-I’m going to give you a little personal statement real quick like, so bear with me.
-Although Valentines Day is the day for hearts and flowers and chocolate (mmmm, chocolate) I must say that I would make heart shaped food every dang day if I could figure out how.
-Heart shaped soup?
+I’m going to give you a little personal statement real quick-like, so bear with me.
+Although Valentines Day is the day for hearts and flowers and chocolate (mmmm, chocolate) I must say that I would make heart-shaped food every dang day if I could figure out how.
+Heart-shaped soup?
 Just sayin’.

 Okay, so, this is going to be a bit lengthy guys and gals but hang in there.
 I’m going to break it down super easy for you AND I will also give you some ideas on how to prep the heck out of this meal so you won’t spend all day in the kitchen on the 14th.
 Ready?
 Okay, let’s dig in!